-In this course, students will be assigned to a preceptor for appropriate clinical experiences.
+In this course, students will be assigned to a Clinical Preceptor for appropriate clinical experiences.
 Students supply own transportation.
-Prerequisites: Senior status and/or permission of the Program Director.
+Prerequisites: Senior standing and/or permission of the Program Director.
 Credit, 1 hour.

-AT 489 Athletic Training Practicum VI

-Application and performance of cognitive and psychomotor competencies and selected clinical proficiencies learned in Athletic Training 387 and 481, and assignment to a Clinical Preceptor for appropriate clinical experiences.
+AT 489 Athletic Training Practicum VI Application and performance of cognitive and psychomotor competencies and selected clinical proficiencies learned in Athletic Training 370, 387 and 481, and assignment to a Clinical Preceptor for appropriate clinical experiences.
 Students supply own transportation.
-Prerequisites: Athletic Training 388 and/or permission of the Program Director.
+Prerequisites: AT 388 and/or permission of the Program Director.
+Lab Fee: \$30.
 Credit, 1 hour.